Byte: Units based on powers of 10 (SI Prefixes)

 The IBM System 360 and the related disk and tape systems set the byte at 8 bits and documented capacities in decimal units.
-The early 8-, 5.25- and 3.5-inch floppies gave capacities in multiples of 1024, using "KB" rather than the more accurate "KiB".
-The later, larger, 8-, 5.25- and 3.5-inch floppies gave capacities in a hybrid notation, i.e., multiples of 1024,000, using "KB" = 1024 B and "MB" = 1024,000 B.
+The early 8-, 5 1/4- and 3 1/2-inch floppies gave capacities in multiples of 1024, using "KB" rather than the more accurate "KiB".
+The later, larger, 8-, 5 1/4- and 3 1/2-inch floppies gave capacities in a hybrid notation, i.e., multiples of 1024,000, using "KB" = 1024 B and "MB" = 1024,000 B.

-Early 5.25-inch disks used decimal even though they used 128-byte and 256-byte sectors.
-Hard disks used mostly 256-byte and then 512-byte before 4096-byte blocks became standard.
-RAM was always sold in powers of 2.
+Early 5 1/4-inch disks used decimal even though they used 128-byte and 256-byte sectors.
+Hard disks on PCs used mostly 256-byte and then 512-byte blocks before 4096-byte blocks became standard.

-Units based on powers of 2
+Units based on powers of 2 (IEC Prefixes)

-A system of units based on powers of 2 in which 1 kibibyte (KiB) is equal to 1,024 (i.e., 2^{10}) bytes is defined by international standard IEC 80000-13 and is supported by national and international standards bodies (BIPM, IEC, NIST).
+A system of units based on powers of 2 in which 1 kibibyte (KiB) is equal to 1,024 (i.e., 2^{10}) bytes was created by the IEC to solve the confusion over incorrect usage of SI prefixes.
+It is defined by international standard IEC 80000-13, which is supported by national and international standards bodies (BIPM, IEC, NIST).
 The IEC standard defines ten such multiples, up to 1 quebibyte (QiB), equal to 1024^{10} bytes.
+These unit symbols are rarely used in practice.
+Notable exceptions are KDE and applications based on the Qt toolkit but the KDE settings app allows switching to SI.

-An alternative system of nomenclature for the same units (referred to here as the customary convention), in which 1 kilobyte (KB) is equal to 1,024 bytes, 1 megabyte (MB) is equal to 1024^{2} bytes and 1 gigabyte (GB) is equal to 1024^{3} bytes is mentioned by a 1990s JEDEC standard.
+A historic convention of nomenclature for the same units, in which 1 kilobyte (KB) is equal to 1,024 bytes, 1 megabyte (MB) is equal to 1024^{2} bytes and 1 gigabyte (GB) is equal to 1024^{3} bytes is mentioned by a 1990s JEDEC standard which is used for RAM.
 Only the first three multiples (up to GB) are mentioned by the JEDEC standard, which makes no mention of TB and larger.
-While confusing and incorrect, the customary convention is used by the Microsoft Windows operating system and random-access memory capacity, such as main memory and CPU cache size, and in marketing and billing by telecommunication companies, such as Vodafone, AT&T, Orange and Telstra.

-For storage capacity, the customary convention was used by macOS and iOS through Mac OS X 10.5 Leopard and iOS 10, after which they switched to units based on powers of 10.
+These units can only be recognized through comparison using different software.
+Sometimes the capitalization of the K in KB can be an indicator.
+While confusing and incorrect, this convention is used by the Microsoft Windows operating system and random-access memory capacity, such as main memory and CPU cache size, and in marketing and billing by some telecommunication companies, such as Vodafone, AT&T, Orange and Telstra.
+For storage capacity, the historic convention was used by macOS and iOS through Mac OS X 10.5 Leopard and iOS 10, after which they switched to units based on powers of 10.